mindesik/requirejs-routing/README.md

 ### Use

-Require `app.js` with requirejs, use `app` function to create new App instance and define routes in callback:
+Create script named `app.website.js`, require `app.js` with requirejs, use `app` function to create new App instance and define routes in callback:

 ```javascript
 require(['app'], function () {